inmanta/inmanta-core/docs/quickstart.rst

         - yum ~= 0.5.1

 The ``modulepath`` setting defines that reusable modules will be stored in ``libs``.
-The ``repo`` setting points to one or more git project containing Inmanta modules in git repositories.
+The ``repo`` setting points to one or more git projects containing Inmanta modules in git repositories.
 The ``requires`` setting is used to pin versions of modules, otherwise the latest version is used.

 In the next section we will use existing modules to deploy a LAMP stack.